sundowndev/VulcanoPHP/README.md

 ## Features
 * Manage content such as users, articles and categories...
 * Markdown editor
-* Local file management or with an external API
 * Easy to customize, add pages, navigation, templates and more
 * Templating using Twig
 * Lightweight and secure